 FusionConnectionToken

-as a username and password pair, that will be used by a player to connect to the Fusion server.
+as a username and password pair, that will be used by a player to connect to the Fusion Server.

-⚠️ Warning: The Connection Token has a limit of 128 bytes maximum, enforced by Photon.
+⚠️ Warning: The Connection Token has a limit of 128 bytes maximum, enforced by Photon Fusion.
 This limits how many more fields you can add to it substantially.
 Also note that there seems to be inconsistency with Client-Host setup, where the limit is only enforced for clients.
 Be wary of this.

 Fusion Server Authentication